What You Need to Know About Measles

 - In serious cases, pneumonia and encephalitis

 Measles is an extremely contagious virus.
-If one person has it, nine out of 10 people nearby will also become infected if they are not protected by vaccination.
+If one person has it, 9 out of 10 people nearby will also become infected if they are not protected by vaccination.
 Someone who is unvaccinated can catch measles just from passing through the same room that an infected person was in hours earlier.

 Here’s how it works: